×

 As a foreigner living in Guatemala City, will I have access to public healthcare?
 What is it like?

 "As a foreigner living in Guatemala City, you will have access to public healthcare, but the quality and availability of services may vary.
 Public healthcare in Guatemala is provided through the Ministry of Public Health and Social Assistance (MSPAS), which operates hospitals, health centers, and clinics throughout the country.
 However, the public healthcare system is often underfunded, understaffed, and overcrowded, leading to long wait times and limited access to specialized care.
 In Guatemala City, you will find the largest concentration of public hospitals and clinics, but the quality of care may still be lower than what you might be accustomed to in your home country.
 Many expats and foreigners living in Guatemala choose to use private healthcare facilities, which offer better quality care, shorter wait times, and more specialized services.
-It is also recommended to have comprehensive health insurance to cover the costs of private healthcare or medical evacuation if necessary," wrote an expat living in Guatemala City.
+It is also recommended to have comprehensive health insurance to cover the costs of private healthcare or medical evacuation if necessary," commented one expat living in Guatemala City, Guatemala.

 What have your experiences during the pandemic with the local healthcare system been like?